rising-turtle/VCU_RVI_Benchmark/README.md

 All data sequences are accessible at https://vcu-rvi-dataset.github.io/2020/08/14/Dataset-Download/

+If you run into issues like **"blocked by Google Drive now (You need permission)"** from the previous webpage, please use this [link](https://drive.google.com/drive/folders/1yO10ty1IbC9aInYz7wdauiFoKlnjZCsc?usp=sharing) to access the datasets instead!

 The ground truths of the device trajectories are accessible in the folder **tools**.

 Implementations of VIO methods to use the benchmark with examples are shown below.